Up-party - OpenID Connect

 How to configure external OpenID Provider (OP) as an authority.

-The following screen shot show the basic FoxIDs up-party OpenID Connect configuration available in FoxIDs Control Client.
+The following screen shot show the basic FoxIDs OpenID Connect authentication method configuration available in FoxIDs Control Client.

 More configuration options become available by clicking Show advanced settings.